mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 04 October 2025

-- The average temperature today is 11.03˚C,
+- The average temperature today is 11.29˚C,
-- With highs of 12.38˚C and lows of 10.38˚C,
+- With highs of 12.38˚C and lows of 10.39˚C,
-- It may feel like 10.36˚C with few clouds
+- It may feel like 10.54˚C with scattered clouds
-- The wind speed is 2.68m/s and visibility is 10000m
+- The wind speed is 4.92m/s and visibility is 10000m
-- The pressure is 1010hPa and humidity is 83%
+- The pressure is 1010hPa and humidity is 79%
 - The sun will rise at 06:14 and set at 17:39

 <!-- weather_marker ends -->